learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 `div` tags makes our HTML document look cluttered and confusing.
 Even when we identify or classify them with specific names, it's a lot to keep track of.
 It would be clearer for both developers and browsers if we could use more descriptive HTML elements to arrange our content.
 That's where semantic elements come in.
+They allow us to say, "this isn't _just_ a division of text, it's a _header_."
+We'll learn more about these _semantic_ elements in this lesson.

 ## Objectives